Michelle Williams (singer): 2008–2010: Unexpected, Chicago and label troubles

-On July 13, 2009, Williams began a limited six-week engagement at the Cambridge Theatre in Chicago, making her the first African-American to be cast in the West End production of the musical.
+In July 2009, Williams began a limited six-week engagement at the Cambridge Theatre in Chicago, making her the first African-American to be cast in the West End production of the musical.
 Her run was extended and Williams continued appearing for three additional weeks for an extended engagement starting August 23 through September 12.
-On January 12, 2010, it was announced that Michelle had parted ways with her manager Mathew Knowles and Music World Entertainment.
-On February 8, Williams made a return to Broadway by commencing a seven-week limited engagement in Chicago at the Ambassador Theatre, replacing Ashlee Simpson.
+In January 2010, Michelle parted ways with her manager Mathew Knowles and Music World Entertainment.
+In February 2010, Williams made a return to Broadway by commencing a seven-week limited engagement in Chicago at the Ambassador Theatre, replacing Ashlee Simpson.
 In April, it was announced that Williams would extend her limited engagement in Chicago.

 In August 2010, it was reported that Williams would be participating on season 8 of the British television dance competition show Strictly Come Dancing, the originator of the global Dancing with the Stars franchise.
 On the launch show, it was revealed that Williams had been paired with Brendan Cole.
 They remained in the competition for seven weeks with variable results; on October 23, Ian Waite stood in as her professional partner when Brendan was unable to do so.
 Williams was eliminated on November 14.
 In December 2010, Williams joined DJ Martin Jay to become a co-host on Choice FM's Breakfast Show in London for the month, replacing Lucy Ambache who was on maternity leave.
 On December 15, Williams released the song "Stay for a Minute", a leftover from Unexpected for free digital download via Twitter to celebrate gaining over 100,000 followers.